kanjurer/the-land-of-trebor/README.md

 Unlike the Adventure contract, you do not have to time this result.

-### Restrictions

-None.

-### File Requirements

-Your header files should contain your forward declarations, struct definitions and typedefs, as well as any library imports (includes) you may need.
-Always protect your headers with a define guard. **You will need to write a main function for each program you provide**, as well as a Makefile which successfully compiles all of your code.
-We recommend setting up a single C source file for holding your main function.
-This is useful for testing, as it means you can have multiple main function files and can adjust your Makefile to compile whichever ones you'd like.
-You are also required to provide a .gitlab-ci.yml file so your code is properly tested in a pipeline of your own design.

-Your source files, header files, and makefile should be placed in the **Lab10/deusex/** directory in your GitLab repository.
-Also be sure to include any libraries you need from previous labs or solutions.

 ### Testing

 To test your code, you should create a pipeline file.
 Create any